 We need native plants (and lots of kinds of them) to create the biodiversity that sustains life in our ecosystem.
 Our habitat restoration efforts restore healthy, Indiana native plants that attract the bugs, birds, and other animals that create a thriving environment.

-Native plants are available at most nurseries and garden centers—it’s just a matter of knowing what they are!
+Native plants are available at most nurseries and garden centers.
+You just have to know what they are!

 Common native perennials sold at garden centers include Purple Coneflower (Echinacea purpurea), Lanceleaf Coreopsis (Coreopsis lanceolata), Blue False Indigo (Baptisia australis), Butterfly Weed (Asclepias tuberosa), New England Aster (Symphyotrichum novae-angliae), Blazing Star (Liatris spicata), Wild Columbine (Aquilegia canadensis), Little Bluestem (Schizachyrium scoparium), and Rattlesnake Master (Eryngium yuccifoliam).
 Indiana Native Plant and Wildflower Society (INPAWS) has a lot of resources on native plant types, planting tips, info on how you can help, and more.